Nuitka/Nuitka-website/pages/what-is-nuitka.rst

 Nuitka is already slightly faster than CPython, but there is work to be done to include as many C optimizations as possible.
-We currently get a 312% speedup in pystone, which is a good start. (source: Nuitka version 0.6.0 with Python 2.7.)
+We currently get a 335% speedup in pystone, which is a good start. (source: Nuitka version 0.6.17 with Debian Python 2.7)

 ********
  Future